Direct payments and Personal Assistants

 Telephone: 020 7974 4000 (option 1)

-PAs not employed via an agency and PPE
+PAs who are not employed by an agency and PPE

 General information is available on the Personal Protective Equipment page.

-Camden Council have produced a downloadable factsheet which includes some information about PPE for PAs who are not employed through an agency.
+Camden Council have produced an information sheet about PPE for PAs who are not employed through an agency.

 The cost of PPE is not included in any Direct Payment rates.
 Direct Payment funds are to be used to purchase PPE and excess funds on the account can be used for PPE purchase.
 If you have insufficient funds please contact Adult Social Care at email@example.com to request a top-up payment.
 Receipts for PPE purchases must be kept.